indico/indico/docs/source/config/auth.rst

   page so it should be the provider that most people use.
 - ``logo_url`` -- If set, the referenced image will be used as the background image of this provider's login button (on the login page).
+- ``display_order`` -- Controls the order of the provider login buttons on the login page.
+Providers are sorted by this value in ascending order.
 - Any provider-specific settings.